randolpho/node-configure/README.md

 module that requires the _node-configure_ module will receive the same configuration object, which is the parsed result of the JSON configuration file.

-With _node-configure_, it is the responsibility of modules that wish to obtain configuration information to know their appropriate configuration fields and to provide defaults as necessary.
+With _node-configure_, it is the responsibility of modules that wish to obtain configuration settings to know their appropriate configuration fields and to provide defaults as necessary.

 ## Example